GTPB/ELIXIR-Train-the-Trainer-Dev/editing/README.md

 <br/>

-As you can see in the example below, there are seven keys (also referred to as fields):
+As you can see in the example above, there are seven keys (also referred to as fields):

 - exercises
 - keypoints